Easier for research institutes to dive deep into ocean research with new high seas treaty

 He pointed to the importance of having people both in Singapore and around the world understand why the oceans, marine biodiversity, the seabed and various natural resources are worthy of protection, which is something that requires political support.

-Transparency would also be key in ensuring that countries comply to the rules of the treaty, given that these are areas beyond their national jurisdiction, said Dr Balakrishnan.
+Transparency would also be key in ensuring that countries comply with the rules of the treaty, given that these are areas beyond their national jurisdiction, said Dr Balakrishnan.

 “I will not trivialise how difficult it will be to hold people to account.
 But I believe that if there is broad-based public support in all countries and we have a system with sufficient transparency, so you know which companies, which institutions, (are doing) what they’re doing and the impact of their activities – then I think transparency will help ensure compliance,” he added.